-During the development process for the Arts Commission’s first Annual Work Plan, which is based on the recommendations from the recently adopted Arts Master Plan (Plan), the Commission identified the recommendation to implement a public art planning and selection process as their highest priority.
-This result is in part due to the public art process being a crucial factor in the City Council approving the funding for the development of the Master Plan and the goal of the Commission to relaunch the public art program for the community.
+During the development process for the Arts Commission’s first Annual Work Plan, which is based on the recommendations from the recently adopted Arts Master Plan (Plan), the Arts Commission (Commission) identified the recommendation to implement a public art planning and selection process as their highest priority.
+This result is in part due to the public art process being a crucial factor in the City Council approving the funding for the development of the Plan and the goal of the Commission to relaunch the public art program for the community.
 The recommendation is as follows:

 - Plan Recommendation 1.1 – The City should implement a public art planning and selection process that utilizes peer review and community input to ensure that public art pieces meet the goals of providing enjoyable and attractive public spaces that reflect the character of the community.